zack-bitcoin/amoveo/docs/design/sortition_chains.md

 *  chalang_vm(script-sig ++ scipt-pubkey) must return true
 * it creates a list like [{Nonce1, Heigh1}|...]
-* it compares this nonce-height list against the last sortition-contract published to see if we should update.. like compare(New, Old). compare([X|T1], [X|T2]) -> compare(T1, T2);
+* it compares this nonce-height list against the last sortition-contract published to see if we should update.. like compare(New, Old).
+* You pay a safety deposit.

+3) sortition cancel

+* very similar to channel_slash_tx
+* if anyone ever signs some data saying that they want to close a sortition, and they try publishing a sortition-contract-tx with the expired contract, then you can use that data to make this tx.
+* you win the safety deposit from the sortition-contract-tx.

+4) sortition timeout

+* almost identical to channel_timeout_tx
+* if there are multiple ways the sortition could be closed, we use this rule to choose just one.
+We are comparing the nonce-height lists from each way the channel can be closed compare([X|T1], [X|T2]) -> compare(T1, T2);
 compare([{N1, _}|T1], [{N2, _}|T2]) ->
               N1 > N2;